The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Good reliability record

-Previous Focus models have struggled to match their best rivals for interior quality, and that proves the case once again.
-The materials used are absolutely fine, and should prove fairly hard-wearing, but most of the surfaces don’t have the tactility or texture to cut it with those in, say, a Volkswagen Golf.
+The materials used in the cabin are fine, and should prove fairly hard-wearing, but most of the surfaces don’t have the tactility or texture to cut it with those in, say, a Volkswagen Golf.
 The touch-screen infotainment system will take a bit of getting used to, but after some playing about, it soon becomes second nature.

 What’s more, that’s all on the most basic suspension setup on offer.
 Cars with the bigger petrol and diesel engines have a more sophisticated setup on the rear end, and although the ride is even smoother with this arrangement fitted, the difference is very marginal indeed.